Ansignan

 Ansignan ([ɑ̃siɲɑ̃]; Ansinhan; Ansinyà) is a commune in the Pyrénées-Orientales département in southern France.

 Geography

 Localisation

-Ansignan is located in the canton of La Vallée de l'Agly and in the arrondissement of Perpignan.
+Ansignan is located in the canton of La Vallée de l'Agly and in the arrondissement of Prades.

 Government and politics

 Communal administration

 The town council of Ansignan is composed in 2014 of eleven councilors : seven men (the mayor, two deputy mayors and four councilors) and four women (four councilors).